brentp/echtvar/README.md

 Echtvar enables rapid annotation of variants with huge pupulation datasets and it supports filtering on those values.
 It chunks the genome into 1<<20 (~1 million ) bases, [encodes each variant into a 32 bit integer](https://github.com/brentp/echtvar/blob/02774b8d1cd3703b65bd2c8d7aab93af05b7940f/src/lib/var32.rs#L9-L21) (with a [supplemental table](https://github.com/brentp/echtvar/blob/02774b8d1cd3703b65bd2c8d7aab93af05b7940f/src/lib/var32.rs#L33-L38) for those that can't fit due to large REF and/or ALT alleles).
-It uses [delta encoding](https://en.wikipedia.org/wiki/Delta_encoding) and [integer compression ](https://lemire.me/blog/2017/09/27/stream-vbyte-breaking-new-speed-records-for-integer-compression/) to create a compact and searchable format of any integer or float columns selected from the population file.
+It uses the zip format, [delta encoding](https://en.wikipedia.org/wiki/Delta_encoding) and [integer compression ](https://lemire.me/blog/2017/09/27/stream-vbyte-breaking-new-speed-records-for-integer-compression/) to create a compact and searchable format of any integer or float columns selected from the population file.

-Once created, an echtvar file can be used to annotate variants in a VCF (or BCF) file at a rate of >1 million variants per second (most of the time is spent reading and writing VCF/BCF, so this number depends on the particular file).
+Once created, an echtvar (zip) file can be used to annotate variants in a VCF (or BCF) file at a rate of >1 million variants per second (most of the time is spent reading and writing VCF/BCF, so this number depends on the particular file).